A pair of ceramic traveler's water bottles from the late 19th century

 SKU: ANT-A1061a

-See other products from category Various antiques or from manufacturer Antyki with shipping within 24 hours
+See other products from category Antique ceramics or from manufacturer Antyki with shipping within 24 hours

 Description

 Para ceramic water bottles for travelers from the late 19th century, with a lens-shaped form, featuring a white background and abstract decorations in shades of blue, ochre, and brown.
-They have a similar shape, despite having handles with different orientations.
+They have a similar shape, despite having handles oriented differently.
 The tallest one has a glued edge at the base of the handle.
 The ornamentation is only on the outside of the flask, while the back of the bottle shows a shop label from Rapallo and a small chip at the base.
 Originates from central Italy.

-Exceptional antique furniture and accessories can be a perfect idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
-It’s a nod to history, craftsmanship, and the design of {traditional|classic} and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
+Today, there is a growing number of enthusiasts for high-quality vintage items that have a distinct character and soul.
+This is a nod to history, craftsmanship, and the design of {traditional|classic} and timeless furniture.
+There are many different styles in antique furniture, each with its distinctive features.

 Original Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.